 Make your autoimmune protocol as easy as 1, 2, 3 with simple recipes and AIP compliant meal plans every week.

 The AIP diet is a way of eating designed to support those with autoimmune conditions.
-“AIP” stands for autoimmune protocol.
-This diet works to remove many irritating or inflaming foods and incorporate foods that are known to be healing or health-promoting.
+“AIP” stands for autoimmune protocol – which is a relatively strict diet for the purposes of healing your gut.
+This diet – often called an elimination diet – works to remove many irritating or inflaming foods and incorporate foods that are known to be healing or health-promoting.
 Specifically, the diet is helping you manage your autoimmune symptoms and improving your gut health.

 Foods that are encouraged to make it into an AIP diet are high-quality proteins, fruits, vegetables and healthy fats.
 Other health-promoting foods are encouraged as well, such as fermented foods, bone broth and organ meats.

-As you can see, the foods included on a *strict* AIP diet are limited.
-But, for most people, the AIP diet can be followed in phases.
+As you can see, the foods included on a strict AIP plan are limited.
+But, for most people, the AIP process can be followed in phases.
 Most experts agree that the diet doesn’t need to be followed strictly forever.
 (We recommend working with your personal healthcare professional to figure out exactly what you need.)

-Our general recommendation is to stick to the strict AIP diet for 30-60 days.
+Our general recommendation is to stick to the strict AIP protocol for 30-60 days.
 This gives your body time to cut out common inflammatory foods and hit the reset button on your health.
-After your desired amount of time, you can begin to add foods back into your diet – slowly and deliberately.
+After your desired amount of time cutting out potentially inflammatory foods, you can begin to add foods back into your diet – slowly and deliberately.